Are you wondering what exactly International SEO is? In this article, we provide you a brief explanation of it as well as some best SEO practices.

 Be careful with the use of automatic translations

 Machine translation may seem to make things easier, but it is better to avoid it in reality.
-It is very common for translation errors to appear because of certain aspects of the language that the machine cannot understand.
+It is common for translation errors to appear because of certain aspects of the language that the machine cannot understand.

 Remember that in each country, the keywords and SERPs will vary.